ellakcy/moodle-compose/README.md

 ```

 Please replace the values that are between `^` with apropriate ones.
 For ssl certificate we recomend the letencrpypt's certbot.

+## Migrations from fpm to apache

+You can easily migrate from fpm ones into apache ones, but theese concers should be followed:

+* The database layer should be the same eg. if you select `mysql` variant stick to that.
+* Remove the `docker-compse.yml` and link with the aqpache variant.
+* The opposite shoulde be plausible as well.

 ## I made my own image how can I play with?